Quotations concerning or

 true.
 If one defines religion very broadly to include National Socialism and

-Communism, then it is probably true, at least for the 20th century and 21st century to
+Communism, then it is probably true, at least for the 20th and 21st centuries to

 Richard D. Mohr, "A More Perfect